George Metesky: Profile

 Has a good education but probably not college.
 Foreign-born or living in a community of the foreign-born – the formal tone and old-fashioned phrasing of the letters sounded to Brussel as if they had been written or thought out in a foreign language and then translated into English.
 Based on the rounded letter "w's" of the handwriting, believed to represent breasts, and the slashing and stuffing of theater seats, Brussel thought something about sex was troubling the bomber, possible an oedipus complex – loving his mother and hating his father and other authority figures.

 A loner, no friends, little interest in women, possibly a virgin.
 Unmarried, perhaps living with an older female relative.
 Probably lives in Connecticut, as Connecticut has high concentrations of Slavs, and many of the bomber's letters were posted in Westchester County, midway between Connecticut and New York City.

-Brussel additionally predicted to his visitors that when the bomber was caught, he would be wearing a double-breasted suit, buttoned.

-Although the police policy had been to keep the bomber investigation low-key, Brussel convinced them to heavily publicize the profile, predicting that any wrong assumption made in it would prod the bomber to respond.
+Although the police policy had been to keep the bomber investigation low-key, Brussel convinced them to heavily publicize the profile, predicting that any incorrect assumptions would prod the bomber to respond.
 Under the headline "16-Year Search for a Madman", the New York Times version of the profile summarized the major predictions:

 Single man, between 40 and 50 years old, introvert.
 Unsocial but not anti-social.
 Skilled mechanic.
 Cunning.
 Neat with tools.
 Egotistical of mechanical skill.
 Contemptuous of other people.
 Resentful of criticism of his work but probably conceals resentment.
 Moral.
 Honest.
 Not interested in women.
 High school graduate.
 Expert in civil or military ordnance.
 Religious.
 Might flare up violently at work when criticized.
 Possible motive: discharge or reprimand.
 Feels superior to critics.
 Resentment keeps growing.
 Present or former Consolidated Edison worker.
 Probably case of progressive paranoia.

-Newspapers published the profile on December 25, 1956, alongside the story of the so-called "Christmas Eve" bomb discovered in the Public Library.
+Newspapers published the profile on December 25, 1956 alongside the story of the so-called "Christmas Eve bomb" discovered in the Public Library.
 By the end of the month, bomb hoaxes and false confessions had risen to epidemic proportions.
-At the peak of the hysteria on December 28, police received over 50 false bomb alarms, over 20 the next day.
+At the peak of the hysteria on December 28, police received more than 50 false bomb alarms.